 Walk on Water Behavior

 I see a lot of this type of behavior.
-Senior managers that feel they are always the smartest person in the room and no one could possibly have better ideas than they, can decimate the moral of a company.
-This my way or the highway mentality creates an absence of trust and leads to communication breakdown.
-Front-line employees just give up trying to improve things because they know any suggestions they make will be arbitrarily dismissed.
-This behavior can have various root causes: obsession with individual success, obsessive-compulsive behavior, and withdrawal.
+Senior managers that feel they are always the smartest person in the room, and no one could have better ideas than they can decimate the morale of a company.
+Their my way or the highway mentality creates an absence of trust and leads to communication breakdown.
+Frontline employees just give up trying to improve things because they know any suggestions they make; the manager will arbitrarily dismiss.
+This behavior can have various root causes: an obsession with individual success, obsessive-compulsive behavior, and withdrawal.

 Policies that Handicap Front Line Managers/Silo Mentality

-This problem develops when senior managers are only rated on their department’s performance.
-What develops is division, secrets, and mistrust of other departments.
-Doing what’s best for one department can have an adverse effect on other departments.
-For example, the production manager that overproduces because larger lots sizes reduce his or her per piece costs while creating a serious problem for the warehouse manager that must cope with all the extra inventory and associated costs.
+This problem develops when we rate senior managers on their department’s performance.
+What emerges is division, secrets, and mistrust of other departments.
+Doing what’s best for one department can harm other departments.
+For example, the production manager that overproduces because larger lots sizes reduce his or her per piece costs while creating a severe problem for the warehouse manager that must cope with all the extra inventory and associated costs.
 Senior manager KPI (Key Performance Indicator)s should include evaluations by other department heads to identify actions that are detrimental to other departments.

 What are some of the warning signs leadership problems exists in your company?: